Bioart

-BioArt is an art practice where artists work with biology, live tissues, bacteria, living organisms, and life processes.
+Bioart is an art practice where artists work with biology, live tissues, bacteria, living organisms, and life processes.
 Using scientific processes and practices such as biology and life science practices, microscopy, and biotechnology (including technologies such as genetic engineering, tissue culture, and cloning) the artworks are produced in laboratories, galleries, or artists' studios.
-The scope of BioArt is a range considered by some artists to be strictly limited to "living forms", while other artists include art that uses the imagery of contemporary medicine and biological research, or require that it address a controversy or blind spot posed by the very character of the life sciences.
+The scope of bioart is a range considered by some artists to be strictly limited to "living forms", while other artists include art that uses the imagery of contemporary medicine and biological research, or require that it address a controversy or blind spot posed by the very character of the life sciences.

 Bioart originated at the end of the 20th century and beginning of the 21st century.
-Although BioArtists work with living matter, there is some debate as to the stages at which matter can be considered to be alive or living.
+Although bioartists work with living matter, there is some debate as to the stages at which matter can be considered to be alive or living.
 Creating living beings and practicing in the life sciences brings about ethical, social, and aesthetic inquiry.
-The phrase "BioArt" was coined by Eduardo Kac in 1997 in relation to his artwork Time Capsule.
-Symbiotica developed one of the earlier art/science laboratories for artists interested in working with BioArt methods and technologies.
+With his essay “Biotechnology and Art” from 1981, Peter Weibel introduced the term bioart, and defined an art movement that uses biological systems as a means of artistic expression.

+The creation of living beings and the study of the biological sciences bring with them ethical, social and aesthetic questions.
+Within Bio Art there is a debate about whether any form of artistic engagement with the biosciences and their social consequences (e.g. in the form of images from medicine) should be viewed as part of the art movement, or whether only such works of art, that were created in the laboratory are classified as organic art.

 Overview

-BioArt is often intended to highlight themes and beauty in biological subjects, address or question philosophical notions or trends in science, and can at times be shocking or humorous.
-One survey of the field, Isotope: A Journal of Literary Science and Nature Writing, puts it this way: "BioArt is often ludicrous.
+Bioart is often intended to highlight themes and beauty in biological subjects, address or question philosophical notions or trends in science, and can at times be shocking or humorous.
+One survey of the field, Isotope: A Journal of Literary Science and Nature Writing, puts it this way: "Bioart is often ludicrous.
 It can be lumpy, gross, unsanitary, sometimes invisible, and tricky to keep still on the auction block.
 But at the same time, it does something very traditional that art is supposed to do: draw attention to the beautiful and grotesque details of nature that we might otherwise never see."
 While raising questions about the role of science in society, "most of these works tend toward social reflection, conveying political and societal criticism through the combination of artistic and scientific processes."

-While most people who practice BioArt are categorized as artists in this new media, they can also be seen as scientists, since the actual medium within a work pertains to molecular structures, and so forth.
+Works of bioart are most often seen as a contribution to the social, political and economic questions that arise from scientific research, however at times contribute and make advancements in research.

 Artists in laboratories

-The laboratory work can pose a challenge to the artist, at first, as the environment is often foreign to the artist.
+While most people who practice bioart are categorized as artists in this new media, they can also be seen as scientists.
+In bioart, artists often work with scientists, and in some cases they are scientists themselves.
 While some artists have prior scientific training, others must be trained to perform the procedures or work in tandem with scientists who can perform the tasks that are required.
-Bio artists often use formations relating to or engaging with science and scientific practices, such as working with bacteria or live tissue.

-In 2000, Eduardo Kac commissioned the creation of a transgenic GFP bunny as part of a piece called GFP Bunny.
-"The PR campaign included a picture of Kac holding a white rabbit and another, iconic image of a rabbit photographically enhanced to appear green."